sergeiown/BackUpMaster/README.md

 - An alternative approach involves using batch files, although for convenience, it's simpler to utilize the executables, leaving the batch files for direct code manipulation when needed.
 - The usage is intuitive and requires no additional explanations.

-Your BackUpMaster program offers versatile methods of usage, combining executable files with batch files for seamless and efficient control of backup settings.
+BackUpMaster offers versatile methods of usage, combining executable files with batch files for seamless and efficient control of backup settings.

 ## Module Logic and Interaction Overview: